Impeccability and Temptation

 In Christian theology, the teaching that Christ possessed both a human and divine will is central to the doctrine of two natures, but it also represents a logical paradox, raising questions about how a person can be both impeccable and subject to temptation.
-This volume explores these questions through an analytic theology approach, bringing together fifteen original articles that explore the implications of a strong libertarian concept of free will for Christology.
+This volume explores these questions through an analytic theology approach, bringing together 15 original papers that explore the implications of a strong libertarian concept of free will for Christology.
 With perspectives from systematic theologians, philosophers, and biblical scholars, several chapters also offer a comparative theology approach, examining the concept of impeccability in the Muslim tradition.

-Therefore, this volume will be of interest to scholars and graduate students working in analytic theology, biblical scholarship, systematic theology and Christian-Islamic dialogue.
+Therefore, this volume will be of interest to scholars and graduate students working in analytic theology, biblical scholarship, systematic theology, and Christian-Islamic dialogue.

 Table of Contents

-Part I: Was Christ Sinless?
+Part I Was Christ Sinless?
 Exegetical and Historical Approaches

 1 The Sinlessness of Christ and Human Perfection

-2 Sinless or not?
+2 Sinless or Not?
 The Baptism by John and Jesus’ Consciousness of his Personal Sins

-3 "He himself was tempted" (Hebr 2:18) – The Temptation of Jesus in the New Testament
+3 "He Himself Was Tempted" (Hebr 2:18): The Temptation of Jesus in the New Testament

-Lena Lütticke and Hans-Ulrich Weidemann
+Lena Lutticke and Hans-Ulrich Weidemann

-4 God’s Work and Human’s Contribution – Jesus’ Sinlessness in Theodore of Mopsuestia’s Christology
+4 God’s Work and Human’s Contribution: Jesus’ Sinlessness in Theodore of Mopsuestia’s Christology

 5 Conciliar Christology, Impeccability, and Temptation

-Part II: Is Christ Impeccable?
+Part II Is Christ Impeccable?
 Systematical Approaches

 8 Classical Theism, Christology, and the Two Sons Worry

-9 Peccable as Son of Man, Impeccable as Son of God – An Attempt to Reconcile Freedom and Impeccability
+9 Peccable as Son of Man, Impeccable as Son of God: An Attempt to Reconcile Freedom and Impeccability

 10 The Divine and Human Will of Christ